‘No escape’: Dubai Police catch drivers using their mobile phones even if cars are tinted

 “Distracted driving, especially due to mobile phone use, is by far the biggest culprit on our roads.
 The Ministry of Interior's data from 2023 ranked distracted driving as the leading cause of accidents; and international research shows distracted motorists are four times more likely to be involved in a crash compared to focused drivers,” he added.

-On Friday, November 8, Abu Dhabi Police released a video of a white van smashing at least seven vehicles, including a delivery motorcycle on the side of the road.
+On Friday, November 8, Abu Dhabi Police released a video of a white van crashing into at least seven vehicles, including a delivery motorcycle on the side of the road.
 Authorities said the driver was distracted and did not see the congestion.

 Early last month, Abu Dhabi Police also released a video showing a car crashing into a sedan parked on the shoulder of the road.
 The distracted motorist drove past the solid line and straight into the other car, causing it to skid off the road entirely.